dcooney/instant-images/README.txt

 == Description ==

-Instantly upload photos from Unsplash, Pixabay or Pexels to your website without leaving WordPress!
+Instantly upload photos from Unsplash, Pixabay or Pexels to your website all without ever leaving WordPress!

-**Instant Images** is the fastest and easiest way to upload high quality FREE photos from [unsplash.com](http://unsplash.com) and [Pixabay](http://pixabay.com) directly to your media library.
+**Instant Images** is the fastest and easiest way to upload high quality FREE photos from [unsplash.com](http://unsplash.com), [Pixabay](http://pixabay.com) and [Pexels](http://pexels.com) directly to your media library.

 [youtube <https://www.youtube.com/watch?v=s6Q7Kfi2f1c>]